Paava Mannippu: Casting and filming

 While attending the marriage ceremony of Sivaji Ganesan's brother V. C. Shanmugam, Bhimsingh approached Ganesan himself about taking on the lead role of Ramu / Raheem as he felt that the film would not work with Chandrababu as the protagonist.
 Chandrababu concurred and agreed with Bhimsingh's choice of Ganesan for the lead role.
 Ganesan agreed to take the role after being impressed with the script.

 Devika was chosen to play Raheem's love interest Mary, for which she accepted a salary of ₹4,500.
 The role of the diamond merchant Aalavandhar's (M. R. Radha) wife Maragatham was initially offered to P. Kannamba, but because of her poor health at the time, Bhimsingh cast M. V. Rajamma instead.
 Kothamangalam Subbu was cast as an ayurvedic doctor, and Paava Mannippu was his final film as an actor.

 Principal photography began with a puja ceremony held at AVM Studios on 20 January 1960.
 The initial budget for the film was ₹4.5 lakh.
 After the inclusion of Ganesan in the cast instead of Chandrababu, as well as making appropriate changes to the original script, the budget spiralled to ₹10.5 lakh (worth ₹44 crore in 2021 prices).
+The scene where Gemini Ganesan's character plays mixed doubles was shot at Loyola College's courts.
 The final length of the film was 17676 feet.